 NETs are relatively rare and encompass a heterogeneous group of tumors with an incidence of approximately 7.0 in 100,000 (1,2), although it is increasing.
-The most common type are gastroenteropancreatic (GEP)-NETs, which are broken down by sites of origin into gastric, pancreatic, small bowel, colorectal, and those of unknown origin.
-In addition to GEP-NETs, there are a large number of subtypes of NETs, including pheochromocytomas, paragangliomas, medullary thyroid cancer, merkel cell cancer, and bronchial carcinoids.
-Given the lack of evidence in other disease subtypes, these AUC will focus on the role of SSTR-PET in well-differentiated GEP-NETs.
-Although not covered in the clinical scenarios in this document, the belief is that SSTR-PET will be valuable in many SSTR-positive diseases beyond GEP-NETs.
+The most common type is gastroenteropancreatic NETs, which are broken down by sites of origin into gastric, pancreatic, small bowel, colorectal, and those of unknown origin.
+In addition to gastroenteropancreatic NETs, there are many subtypes of NETs, including pheochromocytomas, paragangliomas, medullary thyroid cancer, Merkel cell cancer, and bronchial carcinoids.
+Given the lack of evidence in other disease subtypes, these AUC will focus on the role of SSTR PET in well-differentiated gastroenteropancreatic NETs.
+The belief is that SSTR PET will be valuable in many SSTR-positive diseases beyond gastroenteropancreatic NETs, although these other diseases are not covered in the clinical scenarios in this document.